SASU social charges 2026: rates, calculation and optimization

 - Set the target monthly net salary (personal disposable income target before income tax).

 - Reconstruct gross: net / (1 − average employee rate).
-For an executive not eligible for the general reduction, employee rate ≈ 22% (non-deductible CSG/CRDS included).
+For an assimilated-employee executive, the employee rate is about 22% (non-deductible CSG/CRDS included).

 - Add employer contributions: gross × average employer rate.
 For a SASU president earning EUR 36-50k per year, the average employer rate is 42% to 45% (URSSAF + Agirc-Arrco + AT/MP + APEC + FNAL + CSA + professional training).